kubernetes/website/v1.1/docs/design/daemon.md

 The DaemonSet supports standard API features:
 - create
   - The spec for DaemonSets has a pod template field.
-  - Using the pod’s nodeSelector field, DaemonSets can be restricted to operate over nodes that have a certain label.
-For example, suppose that in a cluster some nodes are labeled ‘app=database’.
-You can use a DaemonSet to launch a datastore pod on exactly those nodes labeled ‘app=database’.
+  - Using the pod's nodeSelector field, DaemonSets can be restricted to operate over nodes that have a certain label.
+For example, suppose that in a cluster some nodes are labeled 'app=database'.
+You can use a DaemonSet to launch a datastore pod on exactly those nodes labeled 'app=database'.
   - Using the pod's nodeName field, DaemonSets can be restricted to operate on a specified node.
   - The PodTemplateSpec used by the DaemonSet is the same as the PodTemplateSpec used by the Replication Controller.
   - The initial implementation will not guarnatee that DaemonSet pods are created on nodes before other pods.